ga-curriculum/github-collaboration/collaborator-method-pull-requests/README.md

 2. **Description**: Detail the changes your code will make here.
 This will help the reviewer understand what changes you made and why you made them.

-After setting up the title and description and selecting the branches you want to compare, select the **Create pull request** button as outlined in red below.
+After setting up the title and description, select the **Create pull request** button as outlined in red below.
 This will create the pull request and take you to the pull request page.

 ![Screenshot of the 'Open a pull request' page on GitHub.
 The page shows a comparison between the 'main' branch and 'ga-student/new-feature' branch, with a message indicating 'Able to merge'.
 A green 'Create pull request' button is outlined in red.](./assets/github-create-pr.png)